10 Most Magic Features in Japan's Sophisticated Toilet

 2. Although the toilet seat is not really a native Japanese tradition, but this country is already obsessed with hygiene.
 There's a myth that said there is a 'Toilet God' in Japan.

 Kawaya-no-kami, the god of the toilet waiter prevents people from falling into the toilet and can fertilize the soil.

 3. The Western toilets are made in such a way as to meet the needs and philosophy of the Japanese.
 One of the first innovations was a toilet equipped with a 'shower' of water or a bidet.

 4. The choice of this water fountain was more varied.
 From the point of water discharge to strong-weak water pressure, all can be tailored to the needs of each person.

 5. Japan may also be the first country to innovate to make a warm seat toilet.
 The reason is that they don't like to touch the cold surface of the toilet seat.

-6. Apart from being separated from the bath or bathup area, Japanese toilets are also often equipped with a small sink that is directly connected due to a tradition of hand washing that is ingrained
+6. Apart from being separated from the bath or bathtub area, Japanese toilets are also often equipped with a small sink that is directly connected due to a tradition of handwashing that is ingrained

 7. This one feature is also typical Japanese toilet: music to disguise the sound when in the toilet.
 Toto calls this innovation a 'princess voice', a special feature for Japanese super shy girls.

-9. So do not be surprised if you find a sophisticated toilet with many buttons function in Japan.
+9. So do not be surprised if you find a sophisticated toilet with many buttons functions in Japan.
 On average there are 8 function buttons.

-In order to overcome this confusion, as reported by The Guardian, Japan finally agreed to standardize the toilet button for easy understood for everyone.
+In order to overcome this confusion, as reported by The Guardian, Japan finally agreed to standardize the toilet button for easily understood for everyone.